 The Bay Islands Underwater Museum is known for its combination of marine life and history, spanning four eras involving Spanish settlers, Mayans, and Garifunas.
-The museum shows trails and other pre–Colombian figures, most were found on the island while others have been brought from other areas of the country to enrich the cultural flavor.
+The museum shows trails and pre–Colombian figures; most were found on the island, while others have been brought from other areas of the country to enrich the cultural flavor.

 In addition to the sculptures and artifacts, you can also find tropical fish living in the Mesoamerican barrier that surrounds the island.
 There are aquatic turtles, stingrays, and other tropical fish that call the reef home.